Introduction

 (For the discussion below we will use image classification as a task to understand a CNN, later moving on to NLP and video tasks)

-Convolution Layer: Consider an image of 5X5 pixels with 1 as white and o as black, this image is recognized as a monochrome image of dimension 5X5.
-Now imagine a 3X3 matrix with random 1s and 0s and this matrix is allowed to do a matrix multiplication with a sub-set of image, this multiplication is recorded in a new matrix as our 3X3 matrix moves a pixel in every iteration.
+and this matrix is allowed to do a matrix multiplication with a sub-set of image, this multiplication is recorded in a new matrix as our 3X3 matrix moves a pixel in every iteration.
 Below, is a visual for this process.

-The 3X3 matrix considered above is called a “filter”, which has a task to extract features from the image, it does that by using “Optimization Algorithms” to decide specific 1s and 0s in a 3X3 matrix.
-We allow several such filters to extract several features in a convolution layer of a NNet.
-A single step for the 3X3 matrix is called a “stride
+The 3X3 matrix considered above is called a “filter”, which has a task to extract features from the image, it does that by using “Optimization Algorithms” to decide specific 1s and 0s

 A detailed view of a 3-channel(RGB) image producing two convolution outputs using two 3-channel filters is provided below.
 Thanks to Andrej Karpathy!

-These filters W0 and W1 are the “convolutions” and output is the extracted feature, a layer consisting all these filters is a Convolutional layer.
+is the extracted feature, a layer consisting all these filters is a Convolutional layer.

 Pooling Layer: This layer is used to reduce the dimension of input using different functions.
 In general a “MAX Pooling” layer is frequently used after a convolutional layer.
 Pooling uses a 2X2 matrix and operates over the image in the same manner as a convolution layer but this time its reducing the image itself.
-Below are 2 ways to pool an image using a “Max Pooling” or “Avg Pooling
+Below are 2 ways to pool an image using a “Max Pooling” or “Avg Pooling”

 Dense Layer: This layer is a fully connected layer between the activations and the previous layer.
 This is similar to the simple “Neural Network” we discussed earlier.